-ResearchGate is centered around publications – whether it’s adding your own and making them discoverable, finding interesting research in your field, highlighting or commenting on research, or reviewing other peoples' work.
+ResearchGate is centered around research items – whether it’s adding your own and making them discoverable, finding interesting research in your field, highlighting or commenting on research, or reviewing other peoples’ work.

 ResearchGate automatically merges publications where all information is identical, including title, date of publication, author list, and journal.
 Please note that if you have added both of the publications yourself or if the publication information is not identical in every way, they will not be merged automatically.
 Additionally, if one of the publications has a DOI, or both publications have different DOIs, we also don't merge them automatically.

-Please note: It can take up to 72 hours for the publications to be merged.
+- It can take up to 72 hours for the items to merge.

 To remove a research item from the Contributions tab:

 - Go to your Contributions tab

 - Click on the arrow next to Add resources